jonnonz1/nz-statute-book/acts/public/1999/animal-products-act-1999.md

 (2) A person commits an offence who, being the operator of a risk management programme or a person who is required to operate under a risk management programme, or a person subject to the requirements of a regulated control scheme, contravenes or fails to comply with any provision of this Act knowing that the contravention or failure—
   (a) may create, directly or indirectly, a risk to human or animal health; or (b) may, directly or indirectly, increase the likelihood of an existing risk to human or animal health.
-(3) A prosecution for an offence against this section may be proceeded with either summarily or on indictment.
+(3)
-(4) A person who commits an offence against subsection (1) is liable— (a) in the case of a body corporate, to a fine not exceeding $500,000:
+(4) A person who commits an offence against subsection (1) is liable on conviction— (a) in the case of a body corporate, to a fine not exceeding $500,000:
   (b) in the case of an individual, to imprisonment for a term not exceeding 5 years and a fine not exceeding $100,000.
-(5) A person who commits an offence against subsection (2) is liable— (a) in the case of a body corporate, to a fine not exceeding $300,000:
+(5) A person who commits an offence against subsection (2) is liable on conviction— (a) in the case of a body corporate, to a fine not exceeding $300,000:
   (b) in the case of an individual, to imprisonment for a term not exceeding 2 years and a fine not exceeding $75,000.